OpenDDS/OpenDDS/docs/news.d/github_only.rst

+.. news-prs: none
-.. news-push: Notes
+.. news-start-section: Notes
 - Release files will only be uploaded to GitHub from now on
-.. news-pop
+.. news-end-section